Accelerating Quadratic Transform and WMMSE: Convergence Analysis

 By Algorithm \ref{algorithm:QT}, after $\underline\by^k$ is optimally updated for the previous $\underline\bx^{k-1}$, the current new objective function $f_q(\underline\bx,\underline\by)$ can be rewritten as a function $r_q(\underline\bx|\underline\bx^{k-1})$ of $\underline\bx$ conditioned on $\underline\bx^{k-1}$:

 and accordingly the update of $\underline\bx$ in \eqref{QT:x} can be rewritten as

 Importantly, it always holds that

 so updating $\underline\by$ for $\underline\bx^{k-1}$ is equivalent to constructing a surrogate function $r_q(\underline\bx|\underline\bx^{k-1})$ for $f_o(\underline\bx)$ at $\underline\bx^{k-1}$, namely the \emph{minorization} step.
 Moreover, \eqref{MM:fq} can be recognized as the \emph{maximization} step.
-As such, Algorithm \ref{algorithm:QT} turns out to be an MM method, and hence it guarantees convergence to a stationary point of problem \eqref{prob:MFP}.
+As such, Algorithm \ref{algorithm:QT} boils down to an MM method, and hence it guarantees convergence to a stationary point of problem \eqref{prob:MFP}.
 By a similar argument, we can also interpret Algorithm \ref{algorithm:GQT} as an MM method, with the surrogate function

-Besides, the tradeoff between Algorithm \ref{algorithm:QT} and Algorithm \ref{algorithm:GQT} via timesharing constitutes an MM algorithm as well and hence preserves the stationary-point convergence.
+Besides, the tradeoff between Algorithm \ref{algorithm:QT} and Algorithm \ref{algorithm:GQT} via timesharing constitutes an MM algorithm too and hence preserves the stationary-point convergence.
 Furthermore, recall that Algorithm \ref{algorithm:GQT} can also be interpreted as a gradient projection method; since it has provable convergence to a stationary point, so does its accelerated version Algorithm \ref{algorithm:EQT}.
-The following proposition summarizes the above results.
+The following proposition summarizes the above results based on the MM interpretation.